Shellywell123/Function_Plotter/README.md

     - z = f(x,y), z = f(x), z = f(y)
  - User inputted funtion limits
  - Can input multiple functions at a time
- - Library of functions that can be added called and added to
+ - Library of functions that can be added to and called with direct aliases:
  - Library's current contents:
     - Letters: `B`, `E`, `L`, `N`
     - Logos:   `batman`, `heart`